We Wait and We Wonder: Critical reception

-Troy J. Augusto from Cash Box wrote, "Collins’ latest Atlantic collection, Both Sides, may be near the bottom of the album chart these days, but that doesn’t mean that the record is devoid of any good music.
-As proof, look no further than “We Wait & We Wonder”, just released as the title’s third single.
-This one ranks as one of Phil’s best efforts, both from a songwriting point of view—the solid arrangement and crafty hook will result in summer-long airplay for the song—and a delivery standpoint, as Collins comes through with all the drama and passion that have made his greatest songs so memorable.
+Larry Flick from Billboard magazine named the song a "thought-provoking pearl" from the album, writing, "This is easily some of his best material to date, and it is executed with a deliciously textured arrangement of urgent drums, ringing guitars, and jarring bagpipes.
+Collins overflows with passion and energy that hopefully will prove contagious with programmers."
+Troy J. Augusto from Cash Box named it Pick of the Week, commenting, "Collins' latest Atlantic collection, Both Sides, may be near the bottom of the album chart these days, but that doesn't mean that the record is devoid of any good music.
+As proof, look no further than 'We Wait & We Wonder', just released as the title's third single.
+This one ranks as one of Phil's best efforts, both from a songwriting point of view—the solid arrangement and crafty hook will result in summer-long airplay for the song—and a delivery standpoint, as Collins comes through with all the drama and passion that have made his greatest songs so memorable.
 And the big, Sears-sponsored tour starts soon."
+Pan-European magazine Music & Media noted, "One of the few songs off the Both Sides album with a beat to it, although this doesn't change his depressive mood.
+The tone remains sad, fortified by Celtic overtones via synths in bagpipe mode."

 Music video

-The accompanying music video featured Collins and touring band members performing the song on the Both Sides stage set-up.
+The music video for "We Wait and We Wonder" was directed by Jim Yukich and filmed in London.
+Paul Flattery and Elizabeth Flowers produced, and Tony Mitchell directed photography on the video.
+It features Collins and touring band members performing the song on the Both Sides stage set-up.
 The song is shortened down from the album length.
 The second song on the album, "Can't Turn Back the Years" featured the same set and idea for its video but did not receive an official single release.